-- A lead-gen landing page to collect your new subscriber’s email addresses
+- A lead-gen landing page to collect your visitor's email addresses,

-- A Mailchimp account (you must be an Admin or Owner of the account)
+- A Mailchimp account (you must be an Admin or Owner of the account), and

 Integrating MailChimp with Your Unbounce Landing Page